 Initially I thought it would be all about the CIPD qualification.
 In fact, before I started the apprenticeship, I was concerned that there wouldn’t be enough new learning at work to write about in my journal as I have been at the company for so long and delivering inductions for years but this couldn’t be further from the truth!
 All the delivery moved online during the pandemic, so everyone is working in a different way.
 I had to redesign the content to make it suitable for virtual learning which was all a brand new experience for me and literally a new job!
 The qualification was so interesting and having this new knowledge behind me makes me a more serious and credible learning specialist.

 What do you think the apprenticeship will do for your future career?

-I think it will open up doors in the future either within D&G where I could move into different roles or in another company.
+I think it will open doors in the future either within D&G where I could move into different roles or in another company.
 The main thing is if there is ever a shift in the organisation, the new skills I have learnt during my apprenticeship and through the qualification are transferrable so I can take them anywhere.

-Is your manager supportive?
+Was your manager supportive?

 How did you find the Watson Martin start up process generally?